 • The Berlaymont: This iconic cruciform building is the headquarters of the European Commission, the executive branch of the EU.
 Guided tours are occasionally offered, so check their website

-• The European Parliament (Hemicycle): the beating heart of European democracy where representatives from across the EU debate and vote on legislation.
+• The European Parliament (Hemicycle): the main debating chamber where EU representatives vote on legislation.
 You can book a free visitor session to observe a session live.
+Next door, the Parlamentarium is a free, interactive visitor centre that explains how the EU works – it’s well done and one of the best free things to do in Brussels.

 • Council of the European Union (Europa Building): This imposing structure houses the Council, where representatives of EU member states meet to discuss and approve legislation.
 While you can’t wander the halls of power, it’s still an impressive sight.